Huii0529/Data-Management/README.md

-# README: Iris Dataset Classification with Spark MLlib
+# Assignment 1: Iris Dataset Classification with Spark MLlib: Model Implementation and Comparative Analysis

 1. Project Overview
 This project demonstrates a complete machine learning workflow using Spark MLlib for classifying the Iris dataset.
 It covers data loading, preprocessing, model implementation (Decision Tree, Random Forest, Logistic Regression), hyperparameter tuning using cross-validation and grid search, evaluation of tuned models, and a comprehensive comparative analysis of their performance, strengths, and limitations.